RichardSba/RichardSba/README.md

 ### Hi there 👋

-Electrical and Computer Engineering Undergraduate Student at Carnegie Mellon University
+Electrical and Computer Engineering Student at Carnegie Mellon University

 ### Projects: